nmmsv/cse185-spring18-week4/CSE185_Week4_PartI.md

 **That's it for today!
 Next time, we'll dig deeper into one of the differentially expressed genes and its regulatory regions.
 We'll analyze that region across many distantly related species to identify specfic candidate sequences likely to be involved in limb development.**

-TODO how to get R running.
-Maybe get sleuth pre-installed for everyone?
-TODO also get biomaRt installed
-TODO: looks like samples HL_Rep1 and FL_Rep2 are swapped in SRA... go back and rename these files to reflect...